 GovernmentPrince Edward Island (PEI) enjoys a democratic government that works on three different levels: federal (Canada), provincial (PEI), and municipal (community).

-As in all other parts of Canada, leaders of government in Prince Edward Island are elected by the people.
+As in all other parts of Canada, leaders of government in PEI are elected by the people.

-There are 27 Members of the Legislative Assembly (referred to as MLAs) in Prince Edward Island.
+There are 27 Members of the Legislative Assembly (referred to as MLAs) in PEI.
 Members of the Legislative Assembly are elected during a provincial election and they meet at historic Province House in downtown Charlottetown.

-In Prince Edward Island, a provincial election is held every four years on the first Monday in October.
+In PEI, a provincial election is held every four years on the first Monday in October.
 Eligible voters are encouraged to vote.
-If you are 18 years or older, a Canadian citizen and have lived on Prince Edward Island for at least six months leading up to an election, you can vote.
+If you are 18 years or older, a Canadian citizen and have lived on PEI for at least six months leading up to an election, you can vote.

 The federal government of Canada

 Federally, Members of Parliament (referred to as MPs) are elected during a federal (national) election.
 PEI has a strong representation in Ottawa as there are four MPs and four Senators acting on the behalf of Islanders.
 If Islanders have an issue with a federal service or program, they are encouraged to contact their local MP to voice their concerns.

 PEI often has a high percentage of voters, and had the highest voter turnout of any province in Canada in the 2011 federal election.

 Many cities, towns, and communities in PEI have their own government to direct municipal services.
 Municipal governments include a mayor and town council representatives, all of whom are elected during a municipal election.